milena-sosic/EmoLex.SR/README.md

 - **data/**
   - `NRC.EmoLex.EN`: The lexicon file containing emotion affect data for English words.
-  - `serbian_emo_affect_words.txt`: A list of Serbian words utilized in the expansion of the lexicon.
+  - `serbian_emo_affect_words.tsv`: A list of Serbian words utilized in the expansion of the lexicon.

 - **lexicons/**
   - Contains all versions of the lexicon that were developed during the translation, adaptation, and validation steps.
 If you want to reproduce the steps of lexicon construction, please use the links above to collect all necessary resources.
 Lexicon constructed through this study (v-1/2) could be found on the [ELG](#) repository.